-Ronald Hutton, a historian who has studied pre-Christian religion in Britain, said the entire effort to discover why Stonehenge was built was in some ways a red herring.
+Professor Ronald Hutton, a historian who has studied pre-Christian religion in Britain, said the entire effort to discover why Stonehenge was built was in some ways a red herring.
 The great paradox of our relationship with the monuments was that decades of enormous archaeological progress has uncovered more and more about the technology, health, ethnicity of those who built it, but almost nothing about their social lives.
 Despite a revolution in understanding prehistory, “we still can’t get into their minds so we know just as little about their religious beliefs, ceremonies, their social arrangements, their gender relations, their political structures, as we did a hundred years ago,” he said.

 Both Parker Pearson and Darvill’s theories were plausible, Hutton said, but there would probably be many more in the future.
 The basic divide was between those who thought Stonehenge was the locus of a “wise and good religion, of the veneration of nature and of ancestors, the building of community” and those who instinctually saw the stones representing a “savage and barbaric religion, involving tacky things like human sacrifice”.

 At different times going back to the 18th century each side of the argument had been dominant, Hutton explained.
 In fact, there was evidence of Roman detritus on the site suggesting a brisk tourist trade to the stones had developed almost 2,000 years ago: contemporary fascination with Stonehenge is a continuation of a long tradition itself.